thinkDevDM/Bass-App/README.md

 # Bass-App
 A modern, responsive website for a music app.

-Note: I'm still in the process of adding media queries.

 This is my favorite project so far.  why?
 Because it's the first one that I've developed from scratch (for the most part).
 It was a website project from CodeCademy's "Make A Website Projects".
 However, the lesson gave only a few instructions on some essential content to include, leaving the project far from being finished (a bug in their program?).
 So the rest was up to me.